chihyu0917/Food_Delivery_Service/README.md

-# Food Delivery Service
+# Food Delivery Service - Gourmet Go Xindian

-A food delivery service website, using MongoDB (NoSQL) as database, with the frontend and backend implemented by React.js and Node.js .
+A food delivery service website for food in Xindian, using MongoDB (NoSQL) as database, with the frontend and backend implemented by React.js and Node.js .
 Selecting one restaurant and your meal in each restaurant, and adding some restaurants to your favorite.
 Simulating usual food delivery app, such as Uber Eats and Foodpanda.

 ## Table of Contents